 This is a powerful workstation equipped with a powerful Xeon E-2176M with 6 cores/12 threads.
 You get 32 GB of RAM, which is enough for almost any use case.
-The Quadro P2000 is a solid professional video card as long as you don’t want to play games.
-Finally, the base model comes with 512 GB SSD.
+The Quadro P2000 is a solid professional video card if you don’t want to play games.
+Finally, the base model comes with a 512 GB SSD.
 While this can be too low for some users, you can find a second SSD slot under the hood, allowing for an easy upgrade.
-You get the excellent TrackPoint implantation that accompanies okayish touchpad.
+You get the excellent TrackPoint implantation that accompanies an okayish touchpad.

 The aluminum chassis is of superb quality.
-You can bend it a bit if you apply lots of force but that’s pretty much it.
-The 1080p, 15.6-inch IPS display offers great brightness.
+You can bend it a bit if you apply lots of force, but that’s pretty much it.
+The 1080p, 15.6-inch IPS display offers excellent brightness.
 It also features excellent contrast and deep color saturation.
 The keyboard is one of the best you can find on a laptop.
-Battery life is average, providing about 5 and a half hours under medium load.
-Performance is top of the line thanks to a powerful CPU and loads of RAM.
+Battery life is average, providing about five and a half hours under medium load.
+Performance is top of the line, thanks to a powerful CPU and loads of RAM.